Reliance Foundation Youth Sports

-Reliance Foundation Youth Sports (RFYS) is a program spearheaded by Reliance Foundation, the non-profit and CSR arm of Reliance Industries.
+Reliance Foundation Youth Sports (RFYS) is a program spearheaded by the Reliance Foundation, the non-profit and CSR arm of Reliance Industries.
 It focuses on promoting youth sports in India, particularly at the school and collegiate levels.
-Currently, eight cities are participating in this initiative with the long-term goal of creating a sports association similar to the NCAA in the United States.
-In the future, the program will encompass various other sports and allow school and college teams and athletes to compete at the district, state, and national levels for the championship.
+Currently eight cities are participating in this initiative, with the long-term goal of creating a sports association similar to the NCAA in the United States.
 In 2015, Reliance Foundation also launched Reliance Foundation Young Champs (RFYC), a program to develop football talent in India.
 The program is linked to the eight cities participating in the Indian Super League, and the respective teams conduct grassroots initiatives to support RFYC.